Contract, Rights, and Permissions

 Because we print-on-demand, there is no set print edition.
 Your book will remain in print indefinitely.

 What is your production time?

 In general we strive to publish a book within 10–12 months from the moment we receive the manuscript, delivered according to our guidelines.
 In the first few months we will work on your cover and book page on our website, as well as behind the scenes feeding your metadata into different systems.
-In the last 3–4 you will see an uptick in activity as start copyediting and typesetting your book.
-A lot of this process depends on the size and nature of your manuscript and the collective workload we're shouldering a small independent press.
-Sometimes we'll be faster, sometimes slower, but we also try to keep you abreast.
+In the last 3–4 months you will see an uptick in activity as we start copyediting and typesetting your book.
+A lot of this process depends on the size and nature of your manuscript and the collective workload we're shouldering as a small independent press.
+Sometimes we'll be faster, sometimes slower, but we always try to keep you abreast.